Karerpass

 trail running along the river to Sterzing(Vipeteno)

-of town and pick up the bike trail when the road crosses the
+town and pick up the bike trail when the road crosses the river.

-river.
-In the town of Karneid, the bike route seems to go by
+In the town of Karneid, the bike route seems to go by the

-the Rathaus (city hall), easily recognizable by the bluish
+Rathaus (city hall), easily recognizable by the bluish mural of

-mural of the "knight of Karneid", pic3 below.
-The
+the "knight of Karneid", pic3 below.
+The old road up

-old road up the Eggental is currently closed because of a
+the Eggental is currently closed because of a rockslide

-rockslide (June/09).
-But with a mountain bike it's an easy
+(June/09).
+But with a mountain bike it's an easy short 1 minute

-canyon below a majestic castle (pic 5), which is much more
+majestic castle (pic 5), which is much more attractive than the

-attractive than the hole in the mountain the new road goes
+hole in the mountain the new road goes through, unless perhaps

 If instead you want to take the first 1500m tunnel

-around at the knight of Karneid mural and take the bicycle/
+at the knight of Karneid mural and take the bicycle/ pedestrian

-pedestrian bridge onto the other side of the river.
-If you
+bridge onto the other side of the river.
+If you pass the object

-pass the object in pic 2 you have also gone in the wrong
+in pic 2 you have also gone in the wrong direction.
+The bike

-highway exit, heading back towards Bozen and bingo, there's
+barricade onto the highway exit, heading back towards Bozen and

-the big rondell with a sign pointing into the tunnel:
+bingo, there's the big rondell with a sign pointing into the

-tunnel joins back with the old road at the other tunnel end,
+long tunnel joins back with the old road at the other tunnel

 The second tunnel is more easily circumnavigated.
 The old